 This post may contain affiliate links.
 If you use these links to buy something I may earn a commission, at no additional cost to you.

 While 10 days seems like a lot, there is so much to see in Turkey!
-So, I’ve created this itinerary based on getting a good, well rounded experience during your 10 days in Turkey.
+So, I’ve created this route based on getting a good, well rounded experience during your 10 day Turkey itinerary!

-What to Know Before Your 10 Day Trip to Turkey
+Helpful Things To Know For Your 10 Day Turkey Itinerary

 Some people decide to rent a car while in Turkey because they prefer to have a bit more control over their itinerary.
 Other people use Turkish buses and airlines to get around.

-If you don’t rent a car, I would recommend a mix of buses and flying.
+If you don’t rent a car, I would recommend a mix of trains, buses, and flying.
+You are still able to do this entire itinerary using trains, buses, and planes.

 I would fly from Istanbul to Izmir, take a bus to Ephesus, take a bus to Pamukkale (Denizli), take a bus on to Antalya, take a bus to Kaş, fly from Antalya to Cappadocia, and fly from Cappadocia back to Istanbul.